Monostich Poem Type

 Haikus themselves are sometimes written as monostiches in English, though this practice is certainly less common than the typical three lines usually used.

-What Is an Example of a Monostich Poem?
+Example of a Monostich Poem

 A young beautiful woman, crying, looking far ahead with blue evening sky in the background.